infiniteflight/infiniteflight-docs/flying-guide/take-off-to-cruise/ndb-(non-directional-beacon)-navigation.md

 If we were to just turn towards the beacon (heading 350 degrees), we would never establish ourselves on the 180 radial; instead, we would just maintain the 170 radial that we are currently on.
-To fly the 180 radial, we need to determine the difference between the "desired" and "current" bearings to the beacon - in this example, the relative bearing is 10 degrees.
-To intercept the desired radial, we recommend doubling the bearing error as a rule of thumb, so we need to turn 20 degrees.
+To fly the 180 radial, we need to determine the difference between the "desired" and "current" bearings to the beacon - in this example, the difference is 10 degrees.
+To intercept the desired radial we recommend doubling the bearing error (as a rule of thumb) - so in this case, we need to turn 20 degrees.